Tooth Extractions & Wisdom Teethin Long Island City

 Are tooth extractions painful?

-Extractions are not painful due to the use of local anesthesia, which numbs the area around the tooth.
-During the procedure, you may feel pressure, but shouldn’t experience pain.
+Extractions are generally not painful due to the use of local anesthesia, which numbs the area around the tooth.
+During the procedure, you may feel pressure, and while this isn't painful, it can be an intense sensation.
 After the extraction, some discomfort and swelling are common, but this can usually be managed with over-the-counter pain medications and following post-operative care instructions provided by our office.

 Do I need to be asleep for this?